 If you own a house, and you’re not planning on selling it for your trip, you can dedicate a room in your house to store the things you want to keep.

-#20.
-What to do with the house while you’re doing RTW family travel
+20. Consider what to do with the house while you’re doing RTW family travel

 Another common question we get asked is, “what did you do with your house?”
 For traveling families who are homeowners, some of them opt to sell their home in order to have extra funds for travel.
 In our case, we decided to keep our house and rent it out.
 In this way, our mortgage payments are covered by the rental income.